Skip to main content

 Play haptic around specific coordinates.
 Unlike PlayDot function, which specifies the haptic intensity for each haptic actuator individually, this method specify the haptic intensity for particular coordinates.

-When specifying haptic position, PlayMotors offers discrete control, while PlayPath is more continuous.
-PlayMotors assigns intensity to individual actuators, whereas PlayPath assigns intensity for specific coordinates (between 0 and 1 for both X and Y axis), causing nearby actuators to vibrate accordingly.
+When specifying haptic position, PlayDot offers discrete control, while PlayPath is more continuous.
+PlayDot assigns intensity to individual actuators, whereas PlayPath assigns intensity for specific coordinates (between 0 and 1 for both X and Y axis), causing nearby actuators to vibrate accordingly.

 You can put multiple coordinates with multiple intensities in the array.
 Note that all actuators around these coordinates in the array will activate simultaneously (at the same time), not sequentially.
 Moreover, the size of all arrays must be the same.